torvalds/linux/README.md

 ### How to contribute

 Absolutely no coding experience is necessary: all code are equal in the eyes of the Feminist Software Foundation.
+There is no objective way to determine whether one person's code is better than another's.
+In light of this fact, all submitted code will be equally accepted.
+However, marginalized groups, such as wom*n and trans* will be given priority in order to make up for past discrimination.
 Simply submit a pull request for any submission, whether code, artwork, or even irrelevant bits — nothing is irrelevant in the grand struggle for a Truly Tolerant UNIX-ike Kernel!

 The ToleranUX Philosophy
 ==========